elucian/bee/syntax/composite.md

 ```
 ## Varargs

-One function or method can receive variable number of arguments.
+One rule or aspect can receive variable number of arguments.
 We declare an array using prefix "*" for variable parameter name.

 ```